 This class is a great entry point for anyone who wants to learn how to meditate.
 Whether you’re battling anxiety, stress or depression, having a hard time focusing, seeking spiritual growth, or simply want to feel better and be more present, this class teaches the basics of establishing a mindfulness meditation practice that can have remarkable physical, psychological and spiritual benefits.
 You’ll learn how to quiet your mind, get your ego in check, and live a more fully present life.

-If you’re feeling extra anxiety, uncertainty, and distress these days, you’re not alone.
-Mindfulness meditation, however, can build your resilience capacity and has positive effects on anxiety, depression, focus, emotional intelligence, implicit bias, memory, creativity, listening, sleep quality, and compassion for self and others.
+The struggle is real.
+Relief is possible.
+If you frequently feel anxious, uncertainty and distressed these days, you’re not alone.
+Fortunately, mindfulness meditation practices can support us to get beyond just coping to a renewed sense of connection and purpose.
+It's one thing to know about mindfulness and meditation... and quite another to have a practice that keeps them active and accessible in daily life.
+This practical course has been extended to include a fifth bonus session for additional support!
+What can you expect?
+Mindfulness meditation expands your resilience capacity and has positive effects on anxiety, depression, focus, emotional intelligence, implicit bias, memory, creativity, listening, sleep quality, and compassion for self and others.
 If you are seeking greater well-being for yourself and those around you, here is a place to start.

-Whether you belong within one religion or none, or are eclectic in your spirituality, the world’s great religious traditions offer insights that can benefit your meditation practice.
-The courses in our Fall 2021 Interfaith Spiritual Practice series invite you to engage your inner life and the outer world through ancient-but-timely practices from Celtic spirituality, the Taoist tradition, and Buddhism.
+Whether you belong within one religion or none, or are eclectic in your spirituality, religious traditions from across the world offer insights that can benefit your own spiritual life.
+The courses in our 2022 Interfaith Spiritual Practice series invite you to engage your inner life and the outer world through ancient-but-timely practices from various spiritual traditions.

 This course is for you if you already have some mindfulness meditation experience but want to go deeper to explore and strengthen your practice, with guidance from a seasoned teacher and the supportive community of fellow students.
 The goal is to use meditation to awaken wisdom and insight that leads to inner freedom and overcoming suffering.